-Criteria JORC Code explanation Commentary easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
+Criteria JORC Code explanation Commentary information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
 Individual TEM soundings are recorded at each site and later this information is interpolated into sections, based on data from individual stations.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
-If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
-The sediments hosting brine are interpreted to be essentially flat lying.
+If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known'). • The sediments hosting brine are interpreted to be essentially flat lying.
 The entire thickness of sediments has potential to host lithium brine, with the water table within approximately 0.3 metre of surface.
-Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-A diagram is provided in the text showing the location of the properties and the geophysics, as well as an example section through the area of geophysics.
-Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high Data regarding pit sampling for brine was previously provided (02 December 2021).
+Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views. • A diagram is provided in the text showing the location of the properties and the geophysics, as well as an example section through the area of geophysics.

-Criteria JORC Code explanation Commentary grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Criteria JORC Code explanation Commentary Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Data regarding pit sampling for brine was previously provided in an ASX release (dated 02 December 2021).
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-The company will conduct diamond drilling to obtain geological information, brine samples, and hydraulic parameters for the installation of production wells Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
+The company plans to conduct drilling to obtain geological information, brine samples, and hydraulic parameters for the installation of production wells, when permits are received to allow this.
+Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-The company will undertake diamond drilling now that two geophysical surveys (previous passive seismic and TEM discussed in this announcement) have been completed and used to provide information on the extent of brine and potential thickness of the brine body.
+The company plans to undertake drilling now that two geophysical surveys (previous passive seismic and TEM discussed in this announcement) have been completed.